amathis726/self-steering-ue4-beta/readme.md

   <b>SteerCam's output cropped, with steer value targets above each pic.</b>
 </h2>

+# Steer predictor in action
 <p align="center">
 <img src="media/inAction.gif" width="500px"><br>
-  <b>Steer predictor in action, running in the Unreal editor.
+  <b>Running in the Unreal editor.
 White numbers represent the incoming steer predictions.
   I'm skipping a lot of frames here to keep the file small.
 It's not actually traveling this fast.
   Notice at one point I try to nudge the vehicle off course (steer value goes to -1.0), but it's able to recover.:)</b>
 </h2>